 Raccoons are very intelligent and resourceful.
-This is why our 50 point inspection is designed to identify all current and potential raccoon entry points as well as any damage they may have caused.
+This is why our 50 point inspection is designed to identify all current and potential raccoon entry points as well as any damage they may have caused to your home.
 Our hands-on removal techniques are both humane and effective for adult and baby raccoons alike.

 Raccoons are not very clean and their presence can lead to severe property damage.
-Skedaddle offers thorough cleaning and disinfecting of raccoon den sites to eliminate any health risks.
+Skedaddle offers thorough cleaning and disinfecting of raccoon den sites to eliminate any health risks associated with their droppings.
 We can also remove and replace any damaged attic insulation.

 Once the raccoons are gone you want to make sure your home is protected against future entries.
 Our wildlife technicians are experts in identifying and securing vulnerable areas of your home with exclusion materials that are built to last.

-The masked bandit is a nocturnal animal, which means that it is most active in the nighttime hours.
+Raccoons are nocturnal animals, which means they are most active in the nighttime hours.
 Their presence is often detected when their activities awaken people in the middle of the night.
-If, however, they go unnoticed for long periods of time, their destructive behaviours can do quite a bit of damage to your home.
+If, however, they go unnoticed for long periods of time, their destructive behaviour can do severe and costly damage to your home.

 FACT: